FAQ¶

 astrodynamics-mcp stdio as a subprocess and speaks MCP over its

 stdin/stdout.
-No port to manage, no auth to think about, runs as the
+No port to manage, no network auth, runs as the user,

 Streamable HTTP is for remote agents — pipelines, hosted services,